quintype/malibu/tutorial/subdomain.md

 ```

-2. No goto &render-layout.js* and pass *domainSlug: get(params.store.getState().qt, ["config", "domainSlug"], "")* from state so that you can access domainSlug into layout.ejs for font changes.
+2. Now goto *render-layout.js* file and pass *domainSlug: get(params.store.getState().qt, ["config", "domainSlug"], "")* from state so that you can access domainSlug into layout.ejs for font changes.

 *Open app/server/handlers/render-layout.js*